Teresa Kearney

-Teresa Kearney (Mother Kevin) CBE (1875–1957) was a teacher, Franciscan Sister, and missionary, who founded a new Franciscan order.
+Mary Kevin Kearny (born Teresa Kearney; 28 April 1875 – 17 October 1957) was an Irish–American teacher, Franciscan Sister, and missionary, who founded the Franciscan Missionary Sisters for Africa in 1952.
 Born in Arklow, Ireland on April 28, 1875, she became a Junior Assistant Mistress at 17 and taught in Essex, England.
 On December 2, 1902, she left to begin missionary work in Nsambya, Uganda, working as a Franciscan Sister of Saint Mary's Abbey, Mill Hill, London.

-In 1952 Kearney founded the Franciscan Missionary Sisters for Africa.
 Kearney's work in East Africa resulted in the formation of multiple hospitals and training of nurses throughout the region.
 Her name serves as the root of the word Kevina, which means "hospital" or "charity institute" in Uganda.
 On November 6, 2016, the Roman Catholic Diocese of Lugazi opened her formal beatification process, securing her the title Servant of God.

 Early life

 Family

 Teresa Kearney was born in Knockenrahan, Arklow, County Wicklow, on April 28, 1875 as the third daughter of farmer Michael Kearney and Teresa Kearney.
 Three months prior to Kearney's birth, her father died in an accident.
 Following his death, Kearney's mother remarried and had three more children.
 When Kearney was ten years old, her mother died.
 Her maternal grandmother, Grannie Grenell, then raised Kearney in Curranstown, County Wicklow.
 Grannie Grenell had a profound impact on Kearny's spiritual beliefs and deep faith.
 When Kearney was 17, Grannie Grenell died.